XelaNimed/ruSO/README.md

 # ruSO
-Various user scripts, styles and other improvements for Russian-language StackOverflow.
+Various user scripts, styles and other improvements for StackOverflow.